Strasmore Research

 GROUP BY ticker

-The cadence has a practical consequence: whatever short-interest number you read today describes positioning as of the last settlement date, one to several weeks in the past.
-We measured each recent settlement's exact publication lag — including one print that had not arrived at all — in why short interest data is always two weeks old; the short version is that "current" short interest is never current.
+The consequence: whatever short-interest number you read today describes positioning as of the last settlement, one to several weeks back (we measured every recent print's lag).
+"Current" short interest is never current.

 A Worked Example: Tesla's Short Interest

-Definitions stick better with a real ticker attached.
-The panel below tracks Tesla at every settlement date over the last two years — short interest next to the average daily trading volume published in the same file.
+Definitions stick better with a ticker attached.
+Tesla at every settlement of the last two years, short interest next to the average daily volume in the same file:

 The exact SQL behind every number